Are You an Anxious Mom Planning a Vacation? Tips to Stress Less and Enjoy More

 Here are some ways I’ve found to be helpful for recharging your battery:

-• Play with wake up times.
 Maybe you love nothing more than sleeping in, which in daily life you rarely get the chance to do.
-If this is you, take at least one morning to sleep in, have the day start later, have your partner do the morning routine.
-Alternatively, you may cherish the alone time of waking early and enjoying the quiet, maybe with a cup of coffee and pleasant view.
+If this is you, take at least one morning to sleep in, have the day start later, and have your partner do the morning routine.
+Alternatively, you may cherish the alone time of waking early and enjoying the quiet, maybe with a cup of coffee and a pleasant view.

 1. Dancing!
 Just moving around to a favorite song whether it be fast or slow makes me feel connected and present.